THE FACTS BEHIND SENIOR HUNGER

 Of Households In America Are Food Insecure

-While there may not be an overall reduction in how much food someone in intaking, there may be a lower quality and variety of your diet.
+While there may not be an overall reduction in how much food someone is intaking, there may be a lower quality and variety of your diet.
 For instance, there may be reduced amounts of fresh vegetables and meats, but that may be replaced with fast food.
-In this category, people don’t miss many meals, but the type of meals that are being eaten diminish.
+In this category, people don’t miss many meals, but the type of meals that are being eaten diminish in quality.

 When you have very low food security, your health and ability to correct it with healthy food is in a dire situation.
 To be assigned this categorization, the USDA says there must be “multiple indications of disrupted eating patterns and reduced food intake,” meaning you’re often missing meals and not eating enough to survive.